wuddz-devs/wdzwrm/README.md

  - Encrypt/Decrypt Hits With A Password (Can Only Be Decrypted With This Program)
  - Clean/Delete All Input Files (Total Stealth)
  - Password Protected Program So Even If Found Can't Be Used Without Password
+ - All In 1 Lightweight Memory Efficient Application At 14 Mb You Can't Find That Anywhere.
  - Made By A Pentester For Pentesting &Or Network Administrator Purposes
  - Hit Me Up & Let Me Know, Serious Inquiries Only